Improbable (horse): Background

-Improbable is a big powerful chestnut with a large white blaze and stockings.
+Improbable was a big powerful chestnut with a large white blaze and stockings.
 He was bred in Kentucky by G. Watts Humphrey Jr. and St. George Farm, owned by Ian Banwell.
 Improbable was sired by City Zip, a stakes-winning son of Carson City and a half-brother to champion Ghostzapper.
 Humphrey and Banwell had purchased Improbable's dam, Rare Event, for $400,000 as a yearling in 2010, a reflection of her excellent pedigree as a daughter of Belmont Stakes and Breeders' Cup Classic winner A.P.
 Indy.
 Improbable was her first live foal.
 He likely suffered oxygen deprivation during the delivery, resulting in a failure to thrive in the days after birth (sometimes called dummy foal syndrome).
 He required intensive medical care and developed a strong attachment to his handlers.

 Improbable was sold as a weanling in 2016 for $110,000 to Taylor Made Agency, which resold him as a yearling in 2017 for $200,000 to WinStar Farm's Maverick Racing and China Horse Club.
 When he was later put into training with Bob Baffert in 2018, he was placed in the stall of the recently retired Triple Crown winner Justify, who looked very similar to Improbable as they were both big powerful chestnut colts with a white blaze.

 Racing career

-2018: Two-Year-Old Season
+2018: Two-year-old season

 Improbable's first race was on September 29, 2018, at Santa Anita Park where he went 3 wide in the final turn.
 After that it turned into a two horse race where he and Stretford End opened up 4 1/2 lengths on the rest of the field.
 But with 100 yards to go, Improbable put his head in front under urging, and prevailed to win by a neck.
 He then picked up his first stakes win in his second race, the Street Sense Stakes on November 2 at Churchill Downs.
 There he stayed in mid-pack for most of the race, then took over the lead in the stretch and drew off to win by 7 1/4 lengths.

 He picked up his first Grade 1 win a month later when he won the Los Alamitos Futurity on December 8.
 In the race he mimicked his win in the Street Sense by staying off the pace before passing Mucho Gusto and drawing away to win by five lengths.